rudderlabs/rudderstack-helm/README.md

 This removes all the components created by this chart.

+## Open source Control Plane
+- if you are using open source control plane you need to set the value controlPlaneJSON to true in [values.yaml](values.yaml). which will read config from [workspaceConfig.json](./workspaceConfig.json) file
 ## Configuration

 The following table lists the configurable parameters of the Rudderstack chart and their default values.